NVIDIA/cloud-native-stack/install-guides/Jetson_Xavier_v3.1.md

 2. cd into the folder video-analytics-demo-l4t and update the file values.yaml

 3. Go to the section Cameras in the values.yaml file and add the address of your IP camera.
-Read the comments section on how it can be added.
-Single or multiple cameras can be added as shown below
+Please read the comments section on how it could be added.
+Single or multiple cameras could be added as shown below

 cameras:
  camera1: rtsp://XXXX
 ```

-Run the following command to deploy the demo application:
+Execute the following command to deploy the demo application:
 ```
 helm install video-analytics-demo-l4t --name-template iva
 ```